affinda/affinda-python/docs/models.md

 - `parent`: The identifier of the parent data point if applicable.
 - `manual_entry`: If true, the model will not be used to predict this data point.
 Instead, the user will be able to manually enter the value in the validation tool.
+- `mapping_data_source`: If populated, the model will learn to predict this field using the data source, rather than relying on fuzzy string matching.

 <a id="models._models.DataFieldCreateField"></a>